gamblevore/speedie/Documentation/MessageClass.md

 `Message` only uses 64 bytes per node, which is much less than most AST parsers.
 64 bytes is very minimal!

 I find for the speedie compiler's own source code, I get a 12x memory expansion by parsing.
 So if you parsed 1.2MB of speedie source code, you'd use 14.4MB of `Messages`.
 (My entire compiler is 1.2MB of source right now.)
 Parsing XML tends to be much less intensive than parsing source code.
 I found parsing a 11.4MB XML file took only 9.8MB of parsed messages, and 2.8MB of string objects.
 So the memory efficiency (in this case) for parsing XML was 4.5x greater.
-And the speed efficiency is usually about the same.

 Comparing Jeebox to [lxml2's tree.h](https://gitlab.gnome.org/GNOME/libxml2/-/blob/master/include/libxml/tree.h), we can see their `xmlNode` takes at least 116 bytes (with no attributes on a node).
 Given how their allocator works (it allocates dynamic lengths) their xmlNode must take at least 128 bytes.